Wehshi (TV series): Production

 On 24 July 2022, the principal photography began in Islamabad about which Nadia Khan shared a video from the set where she revealed the cast, writer and director of the series also.
-The first teaser of the was released on 15 August 2022.
+To get into the character of a neglected son who has faced numerous deprivations, Khushhal Khan isolated himself in his house for two weeks, locking himself in a room to fully immerse in the role.
+The first teaser of the show was released on 15 August 2022.

 Soundtrack

 The music of the original soundtrack of the series is composed by Naveed Nashad, performed by Asrar and Warda Lodhi, and lyrics by Qamar Nashad.